US Nuclear Fuel Cycle

 In addition, CBI-Areva MOX Services (30% Areva) is constructing a mixed oxide (MOX) fuel fabrication facility (MFFF) at the US Department of Energy's Savannah River Site in South Carolina as part of the NNSA's Plutonium Disposition Program (see section below).
 It is based on Areva's Melox plant in France.
 The plant, which will be owned by the government's National Nuclear Security Administration (NNSA), is designed to dispose of at least 34 tonnes of weapons-grade plutonium and convert it into useable fuel at the rate of about 3.5 t/yr, turning it into over 150 MOX fuel assemblies.

 Construction of the plant began in 2007, and it was due to start operation in October 2016 and produce the first MOX fuel assemblies in 2018, for both PWR and BWR reactors.
 However, the latest estimate is a cost of $7.7 billion with operation beginning late 2019.
 The NRC has extended the construction licence to 2025 to allow for a lower rate of funding.
 The cost escalation was initially blamed on approval of estimates before design was complete, and led to the plant facing shutdown in 2014 due to funding cut-off.
 The Energy Secretary in April 2014 said that NRC concerns had caused major changes in the plant’s design from the French original.
-In July 2014 the House of Representatives appropriations bill provided $420 million in FY 2015 for the fissile materials disposition program including this plant.
-In October 2014 NRC said the plant was 60% complete, and a mid-2015 estimate was 65%.
+In July 2014 the House of Representatives appropriations bill provided $420 million in FY 2015 for the fissile materials disposition programme including this plant.
+In October 2014 the NRC said the plant was 60% complete, and a mid-2015 estimate was 65%.
+In November 2015, $345 million funding was approved for FY 2016.

 In February 2010 the NNSA signed an agreement with TVA to evaluate the use of this MOX in its Sequoyah and Browns Ferry power plants, moving up to possibly 40% core load.
 Duke Energy has used four mixed oxide test fuel assemblies incorporating this weapons-grade plutonium (fabricated in France) at its Catawba 1 nuclear power reactor.
 This was to prepare for possible use of MOX for 20-40% of the cores of the Catawba and McGuire reactors from about 2010, using the fuel fabricated at MFFF.